microsoft/debug-adapter-protocol/specification.md

   supportedChecksumAlgorithms?: ChecksumAlgorithm[];

   /**
-   * The debug adapter supports the 'restart' request.
+   * The debug adapter supports the `restart` request.
 In this case a client
-   * should not implement 'restart' by terminating and relaunching the adapter
+   * should not implement `restart` by terminating and relaunching the adapter
    * but by calling the RestartRequest.
    */
   supportsRestartRequest?: boolean;

   /**
-   * The debug adapter supports 'exceptionOptions' on the
+   * The debug adapter supports `exceptionOptions` on the
    * setExceptionBreakpoints request.
    */
   supportsExceptionOptions?: boolean;

   /**
-   * The debug adapter supports a 'format' attribute on the stackTraceRequest,
+   * The debug adapter supports a `format` attribute on the stackTraceRequest,
    * variablesRequest, and evaluateRequest.
    */
   supportsValueFormattingOptions?: boolean;

   /**
-   * The debug adapter supports the 'exceptionInfo' request.
+   * The debug adapter supports the `exceptionInfo` request.
    */
   supportsExceptionInfoRequest?: boolean;

   /**
-   * The debug adapter supports the 'terminateDebuggee' attribute on the
+   * The debug adapter supports the `terminateDebuggee` attribute on the
-   * 'disconnect' request.
+   * `disconnect` request.
    */
   supportTerminateDebuggee?: boolean;

   /**
-   * The debug adapter supports the 'suspendDebuggee' attribute on the
+   * The debug adapter supports the `suspendDebuggee` attribute on the
-   * 'disconnect' request.
+   * `disconnect` request.
    */
   supportSuspendDebuggee?: boolean;

   /**
    * The debug adapter supports the delayed loading of parts of the stack, which
-   * requires that both the 'startFrame' and 'levels' arguments and an optional
+   * requires that both the `startFrame` and `levels` arguments and the
-   * 'totalFrames' result of the 'StackTrace' request are supported.
+   * `totalFrames` result of the `StackTrace` request are supported.
    */
   supportsDelayedStackTraceLoading?: boolean;

   /**
-   * The debug adapter supports the 'loadedSources' request.
+   * The debug adapter supports the `loadedSources` request.
    */
   supportsLoadedSourcesRequest?: boolean;

   /**
-   * The debug adapter supports logpoints by interpreting the 'logMessage'
+   * The debug adapter supports logpoints by interpreting the `logMessage`
-   * attribute of the SourceBreakpoint.
+   * attribute of the `SourceBreakpoint`.
    */
   supportsLogPoints?: boolean;

   /**
-   * The debug adapter supports the 'terminateThreads' request.
+   * The debug adapter supports the `terminateThreads` request.
    */
   supportsTerminateThreadsRequest?: boolean;

   /**
-   * The debug adapter supports the 'setExpression' request.
+   * The debug adapter supports the `setExpression` request.
    */
   supportsSetExpression?: boolean;

   /**
-   * The debug adapter supports the 'terminate' request.
+   * The debug adapter supports the `terminate` request.
    */
   supportsTerminateRequest?: boolean;